Get Approved for up to $35,000 in 3 minutes

 Cryptocurrency Trading

 This is trading one type of crypto for another.
 For tax purposes, this is an example of a barter transaction.
-This is when you would find the fair market value of each currency then declare it in canadian dollars on your income tax return.
+This is when you find the fair market value of each currency and then declare it in Canadian dollars on your income tax return.
 The name for this is a disposition.
 Trades are taxed as capital gains or losses based on the fair market value in Canadian dollars.

 Cryptocurrency Exchanges